-The description of the intra-household gender dynamics variables of the sampled households are presented in Table 4.
-From the observations of table 4 it can be seen that among the selected households, in participation in decision making variable majority of the households reported of only primary man having adequacy (46.67 %), followed by both primary men and primary women having adequacy (35.00 %).
-Only primary women having adequacy was less among the all three categories.
-As we know that, adequacy is a measure of empowerment; it is clear that in participation in decision making household’s primary women adequacy solely is lower which indicates that primary women of the household are less empowered comparatively than primary women.
-In access and control over productive resources majority of the households reported of only primary men having adequacy (75.00 %), followed by only primary women having adequacy (18.33 %) and both primary men and primary women having adequacy (6.67%).
-This reflects that most of the productive resources of the households in the study area are controlled by primary men which make them comparatively more empowered.
-The findings are similar with the results of a study conducted in Tripura where the access and control over productive resources of male head respondent was higher which indicates their higher adequacy in the variable [22].
-Similar results were also found in case of contribution and control over household income that in majority of the household’s only primary men having adequacy (63.34 %) in the variable.
-This indicates that in contribution and control over household income variable also primary men of households are more empowered then the primary women.
-The workload variable also highlights same scenario.
-Negligible male headed households were found where the primary women have adequacy in all the variables.
-Households where only the primary women had adequacy in all the four variables were the female headed households because in the absence of the primary men who by convention is the prime breadwinner and decision maker of the household, the primary women of the household had to take up these roles along with her usual reproductive and household roles.
-Majority of the selected households reported of having a male head (81.67 %) which means they are male headed households.
-The numbers of female headed households are comparatively very less (18.33 %).
-The findings are similar with National Family Health Survey Report- 5 where female headed households are found less in West Tripura district [23].
+The description of the intra-household gender dynamics variables of the sampled households is presented in Table 4.
+From the observations of Table 4, it can be seen that among the selected households, in participation in the decision-making variable majority of the households reported only primary men having adequacy (46.67 %), followed by both primary men and primary women having adequacy (35.00 %).
+Only primary women having adequacy was less among all three categories.
+As we know, adequacy is a measure of empowerment; it is clear that in participation in decision making household’s primary women adequacy solely is lower which indicates that primary women of the household are less empowered comparatively than primary women.
+In access and control over productive resources majority of the households reported only primary men having adequacy (75.00 %), followed by only primary women having adequacy (18.33 %) and both primary men and primary women having adequacy (6.67%).
+This reflects that most of the productive resources of the households in the study area are controlled by primary men which makes them comparatively more empowered.
+The findings are similar to the results of a study conducted in Tripura where the access and control over productive resources of male head respondent was higher which indicates their higher adequacy in the variable [22].
+Similar results were also found in the case of contribution and control over household income that in the majority of the household only primary men had adequacy (63.34 %) in the variable.
+This indicates that in contribution and control over household income variables also primary men of households are more empowered than the primary women.
+The workload variable also highlights the same scenario.
+Negligible male-headed households were found where the primary women have adequacy in all the variables.
+Households, where only the primary women had adequacy in all the four variables, were female-headed households because, in the absence of the primary man who by convention is the prime breadwinner and decision maker of the household, the primary women of the household had to take up these roles along with her usual reproductive and household roles.
+The majority of the selected households reported having a male head (81.67 %) which means they are male-headed households.
+The numbers of female-headed households are comparatively very less (18.33 %).
+The findings are similar to National Family Health Survey Report- 5 where female-headed households are found less in the West Tripura district [23].

 Table 4: Distribution of the sampled households according to selected intra-household gender dynamics variables (n=60)